dchest/dchest.com/posts/2016/2016-11-18-nextcloud.md

 Nextcloud uses CalDAV protocol for synching contacts, calendars and tasks.

-Conveniently, macOS have built-in synching of Contacts, Calendar and Reminders apps using CalDAV.
+Conveniently, macOS has built-in synching of Contacts, Calendar and Reminders apps using CalDAV.
 Just go to System Preferences &rarr; Internet Accounts, click Add Other Account, then add two CalDAV accounts: for calendar and contacts.